VoltRipper

 Beyond the priority picks above, a handful of other Sur-Ron-class bikes round out the field — real options, honestly placed:

-• 79Bike Falcon M — a well-built premium light e-moto and a genuine Light Bee competitor, if a pricier one.
+• 79Bike Falcon M — a well-built premium light e-moto and a genuine Light Bee competitor, but discontinued as of July 2026; 79bike now sells the Falcon Pro (10 kW, 56 mph, $3,799) in its place — see the want-based pick above if rider capacity is your constraint.

 • Stealth B-52 — a US-built, high-power, long-range "bomber" for riders who want more range and grunt than a Light Bee.